-Portland Pilots Women's Soccer had the chance to go on their first ever international foreign tour this past March, spending eight days in Portugal touring multiple towns, learning more about European soccer culture and growing closer as a team in the process, creating memories that the group will never forget.
+Portland Pilots Women's Soccer had the chance to go on their first ever international tour this past March, spending eight days in Portugal touring multiple towns, learning more about European soccer culture and growing closer as a team in the process, creating memories that the group will never forget.

 What followed was a universal look of shock across everyone's faces.
 For Aliyah Dockter, a midfielder for the Pilots, she felt the whole concept of a foreign trip seemed so abstract, like this thing that was always floated as a possibility but might not ever come to fruition.
 Now it was real, and as the days led up to the trip, they got increasingly more and more excited.